 Still not sure if we're the right team for you?
-Read our latest reviews for a second opinion.
+Read our latest customer reviews for a second opinion.

 How Can a Clogged Drain Impact Your Home?

 In addition to slow drainage, a blockage can have a few different effects on your home.
 One of the biggest ones is the risk of pipe damage.
 As the pressure continues to build in your plumbing, it can put an unnecessary strain on your system.
-Eventually, this can culminate in a burst pipe or at the very least a leak.
+Eventually, this can culminate in a burst pipe or at the very least a water leak.

 Another way a clog can affect your home is by ruining your water quality.
 If sewage has no way to escape your home, it can easily mix with your potable water.
 This, in turn, creates a major safety hazard that can put your entire family at risk.